FAQs

 What is Patient Options?

-Patient Options is a discount managed care organization (DMCO) unlike other you may have heard of.
+Patient Options is a discount managed care organization (DMCO) unlike any other programs that you may be familiar with.
+Why?
 Patient Participation is free!
-Its network of Providers are able to offer their self-pay patients a discount in a compliant, contractual discount registered with us.
-Patients participate for free and receive discounted care from network providers.
-We are not a traditional "Discount Medical Plan Organization" (DMPO) that charges "fees" for Patients to be become "members" and become enrolled in the "plan" and be entitled to discounts.
-Likewise, we are not an Indemnity Plan, HMO, or Insurer for Providers or Patients, either.
+Our network of Providers are able to offer their self-pay patients a discount in a compliant, contractual discount.
+We are not a traditional "Discount Medical Plan Organization" (DMPO) that charges fees for Patients to be become "members" in order to be entitled to discounts.
+Likewise, we are not an Indemnity Plan, HMO, or Insurer for Providers or Patients.
+Those types of entities are highly regulated, for good reason (protection of the public) and must be registered within each state in which they do business.

 Who Benefits From Patient Options?

-Patients!!! but, our mission is bipartite: 1) Provide Patients accessible healthcare at a lower cost with no "catches" , and 2) Allow providers a compliant means to work with self-pay patients in conjunction with other payor types in the same office.
+Patients and Providers!
+Our mission is bipartite: 1) Provide Patients accessible healthcare at a lower cost with no "catches", and; 2) Allow providers a compliant means to work with self-pay patients in conjunction with other payor types in the same office.

 How do patients receive a discount under Patient Options ?

-Patients receive a discount based on the providers’ fee schedule registered with Patient Options.
-This solves a problem of dual fee schedules, because discounts are offered by Patient Options network providers much like many other preferred provider organization fee discounts.
+Patients receive a discount based on the providers’ fee schedule which is registered with Patient Options.
+This solves the problem of accusations of using dual fee schedules, because discounts are offered by Patient Options network providers much like many other preferred provider organization fee discounts.
 Unlike a traditional discount medical plan organization, there is no fee for the patient to join.
 Why should patients have to “pay more to pay less?"
 Patient Options lessens the financial burden on patients, assists providers with acquiring new patients, and provides a safe harbor for legal compliance.

 Do patients have to show participation status prior to getting care?